Portuguese anti-austerity strike hits mostly transport

 Unions hope the fourth general strike in two years will force the government to boost economic growth and ease the belt-tightening.
 The government won an easing of tough budget deficit goals from creditors in March and has said it could request further flexibility if the economic outlook worsens.

-The CGTP and UGT unions leading the strike together have more than 1 million members.
+“What we have is an exceptionally large strike,” said Armenio Carlos, head of the CGTP union.

-“What we have is an exceptionally large strike,” said Armenio Carlos, head of the CGTP.
+CGTP and UGT unions leading the strike altogether have more than 1 million members.

-Carlos Silva, leader of the 500,000-strong UGT, said: “These austerity policies punish the country, violate the people, and penalize workers and pensioners, so the strike will be a cry of resistance to these policies.”
+“These austerity policies punish the country, violate the people, penalize workers and pensioners, so the strike will be a cry of resistance to these policies,” said Carlos Silva, leader of the 500,000-strong UGT union.

-In keeping with previous practice, the government declined to provide estimates of the size of the strike.
+In keeping with previous practice, the government declined to provide estimates on the size of the strike.

 Rubbish collection was stopped in many cities and towns, town halls were shut and the fishing fleet in the southern Algarve region stayed in port.

-The airport management company ANA said 37 out of several hundred flights had been canceled so far, while journalists at the state news agency Lusa stopped reporting.
+The airport management company ANA said 37 flights had been cancelled so far in the Portuguese airports out of several hundred daily flights, while journalists at state news agency Lusa stopped reporting.

-In the private sector, CGTP said Volkswagen’s Autoeuropa plant outside Lisbon had stopped completely on Thursday, preventing production of 600 cars.
-All the workers at the Lisnave shipyards in Lisbon downed tools, it said.
+In the private sector, the CGTP union said Volkswagen’s Autoeruopa plant outside of Lisbon halted production completely on Thursday, ceasing to produce 600 cars.
+All workers of the Lisnave shipyards in Lisbon downed tools, it said.

-With Portugal experiencing its hottest weather of the year so far, many young people went to the beach rather than taking part in protests.
+But with the hottest weather so far this year affecting Portugal this week, many young people simply went to the beach rather than taking part in protests.

 ($1 = 0.7691 euros)